-The Apprenticeship, Traineeship & Jobs Growth Wales Programmes, led by the Welsh Government, are supported by the European Social Fund
+The Apprenticeship and Jobs Growth Wales+ Programmes, led by the Welsh Government, are supported by the European Social Fund

 Apprenticeship L3 in Health and Social Care (Adults)

 Apprenticeship in Social Care (Adults) is for people working in the sector.
 They may also carry out a range of delegated clinical/specialists’ tasks; undertake more complex roles in relation to, for example, changing behaviours, encouraging insight and independence and supervise other team members.